anish-lu-yihe/RN-for-SVRT/README.md

 1. Generate SVRT problems (not included in this project).
 2. Run main.py, or run.sh.

+### Modifications
+- load_svrt.py has been added for loading SVRT images.
+- qst has been nullified.

 ## Results by **null-qst**
 My machine is currently running for all 23 SVRT problems by the RN.